HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 larger than the mean value suggests an extreme variation in the nuclei size that is not apparent in the images.
-There are two reasons for this, firstly the labelling has not correctly identified each separate every nuclei, and secondly we haven't treated nuclei at the edge of the image correctly.
+There are two reasons for this, firstly the labelling has not correctly identified each separate every nucleus, and secondly we haven't treated nuclei at the edge of the image correctly.

 Looking at the labelling problem first, there are several instances of